pughlab/iMATRIX-Atezo_Biomarker/README.md

 # Biomarker analysis of tumours from pediatric patients treated with atezolizumab

-This repo contains custom codes used for figures in the manuscript "Multimodal immunogenomic biomarker analysis of tumours from pediatric patients enrolled to a phase 1-2 study of single-agent atezolizumab".
+This repo contains custom R codes used for figures in the manuscript "Multimodal immunogenomic biomarker analysis of tumours from pediatric patients enrolled to a phase 1-2 study of single-agent atezolizumab".

+## Dependencies
+survminer,
+survival,
+ggplot2,
+ComplexHeatmap,
+circlize,
+iNEXT

+## How to run
+Clone the repo to your home directory (~/).
+Run scripts in main/.
+Output will be in folder out/.

 ## Data availability